Simulation and Testing

 C++ source files with the .cpp

-extension in the testbench_dir
+extension in the test

-will be
+directory will be

 simulated using Verilator.
 Like cocotb, these files consist of a set of test